 The island of Java in Indonesia is the home of the famous Borobodur temple, the largest Buddhist temple in the world and one of the greatest Buddhist monuments.
 Borobodur was built around the 9th century when Buddhism and Hinduism were important religions in Indonesia.
 (This is not the case any longer as Islam has been the predominant religion in Indonesia since the 15th century).

 I had seen a number of lovely images of the Borobodur temple but had never seen it myself so on a trip to Bali last July, I decided to stop there on my way.
 The temple was as impressive as I had expected.
 I visited it at sunset and sunrise and took the required shot of the sun rising over one of the 72 Buddha statues that are seated inside perforated stupas (there are 504 Buddha statues in total).
-Seeing the sun rising over this magnificent structure was quite an experience, and worth the early wake-up call.
+Seeing the sun rising over this magnificent structure was quite an experience and worth the early wake-up call.

-The rest of my time was spent visiting local cottage industries, of which they are many in Java.
+The rest of my time was spent visiting local cottage industries, of which are many in Java.
 One of my favorites was a terra-cotta factory that produces beautiful reproductions of a Garuda (a large bird that appears in Hinduism and Buddhism artwork and is also the national bird of Indonesia).

 Selamat Tinggal, my new friends.